KevinChibuoyim/hello-world/README.md

 # hello-world
 Just another repository

-Kevin here, I like python, HTML and JavaScript
+Kevin here, I like python, HTML and JavaScript.
+Always looking to grow and scale